coreboot/coreboot/Documentation/getting_started/gerrit_guidelines.md

 * When pushing patches that are not for submission, these should be marked as such.
 This can be done in the title ‘[DONOTSUBMIT]’, or can be pushed as private changes, so that only explicitly added reviewers will see them.
 These sorts of patches are frequently posted as ideas or RFCs for the community to look at.
+Note that private changes can still be fetched from Gerrit by anybody who knows their commit ID, so don't use this for sensitive changes.
 To push a private change, use the command: git push origin HEAD:refs/for/master%private

 * Multiple push options can be combined: